sztadii/proxy/ON-BOARDING.md

 nano ~/.ssh/authorized_keys
 ```

 PS.
-When you want to add more key each of them needs to be in a separate file
+When you want to add more key each of them needs to be in a separate line

 Then add the private key to Github
 https://github.com/sztadii/proxy/settings/secrets